 One extraordinary week?
 His remark irked her.
 In fact it was downright annoying.
 Holding Mia even closer to her side, she lifted her finger and pointed at him.
-"No offence, Mr. O’Connor, but it has been quite a week for us as well, and I was prepared to answer all your questions.
+“No offence, Mr. O’Connor, but it has been quite a week for us as well, and I was prepared to answer all your questions.
 I have one simple question, and you don’t know.
-Wouldn’t there be something
+Wouldn’t there be something in the file?”

 Sophie was a kind person.
 Kindness was her middle name, but she wouldn’t have got that far in life if she hadn’t watched some of those nasty actresses on television and copied them.
 And the stare.
 Sophie met his surprised frown dead-on.

 He frowned and seemed taken aback by her words.
 “No offence taken.”
 And then he let out a deep breath.
 “You’re right.
 I apologise.
 As I said, I’ll find out details and let you know.”

 “Thank you, Mr. O’Connor,” she replied as she blew out a breath.